 Fien, J. (1993) “Ideology critique and environmental education.”
-Chapter 2 in Education for the environment-critical curriculum theorising and environmental education, by J. Fien, p48.
+Chapter 2 in Education for the environment-critical curriculum theorizing and environmental education, by J. Fien, p48.
 Deakin University, 1993.

 Fien, J. (1993) “Ideology critique and environmental education.”
-Chapter 2 in Education for the environment-critical curriculum theorising and environmental education, by J. Fien, p415 Deakin University, 1993.
+Chapter 2 in Education for the environment-critical curriculum theorizing and environmental education, by J. Fien, p415 Deakin University, 1993.

 Huckle, J. (1996) “Realizing Sustainability in Changing Times” Huckle, J. & Sterling, S. Education for Sustainability London: Earthscan Publications Ltd.